jasvithaBuggana/Customer-Churn-Prediction-for-Telecom-Company-/README.md

 ### 1. Code

-The Python code for the implemented predictive models is available in the repository.
+The Python code for the implemented predictive models is available in the 'code' repository.
 The models are designed to predict customer churn based on relevant features in the dataset.

 ### 2. Dataset